 Common Pitfalls and How to Avoid Them

-Learners starting late struggle to research properly and reflect meaningfully.
-Projects become rushed, not thoughtful inquiries.
-Instead, require topic exploration (September), goals (October), and approved plans (November).
-For late submissions, supervisors should talk to learners directly, not just email them.
-Research shows conversations are better than reminders for overcoming anxiety (Steel, 2007; Ferrari, 1992; O'Brien, 2002).
-Normalising early starts removes psychological barriers.
+For late submissions, supervisors should speak with learners directly, not only send emails.
+Research shows that conversations work better than reminders for overcoming anxiety (Steel, 2007; Ferrari, 1992; O'Brien, 2002).
+When early starts feel normal, learners face fewer psychological barriers.

 Product versus process imbalance.
-Students who fall in love with their product and forget to document their thinking produce polished products and weak reports.
+Learners who fall in love with the product and forget to document thinking produce polished products and weak reports.
 The supervision check-in is the corrective: "Your product is looking good.
 Show me three process journal entries from the last two weeks that explain a decision you made."
-If the student cannot produce them, they have a problem that needs addressing now, not at submission.
+If the learner cannot produce them, address the problem now, not at submission.

 What to Tell Parents